miversen33/netman.nvim/doc/apidoc.md

 Program that integrates with `Netman` to provide a bridge between a program that supports a [protocol](#protocol) and `vim`
 ## URI:
 A string representation of a path to a stream/file.
 EG: `sftp://host/file` or `ftp://ip_address/file`.
 A more technical definition can be found [on wikipedia](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)
-## Shim:
-A program that acts as a "wedge" or "shim" between 2 programs.
-Usually used to modify the input/output between the 2 programs